mxchristian17/mxchristian17/README.md

 - 👋 Hi, I’m Christian Orengia.
 - 👀 I’m interested in every technical challenge I can get.
-- 🌱 I’m currently learning Python and React.js, but I have more that 5 years of experience coding with PHP in personal and business projects.
+- 🌱 I’m currently learning Python and React.js, but I have more than a decade of experience coding with PHP in personal and business projects.
 I have experience in JavaScript, MySQL, CSS and HTML5 too.
 - 💞️ I’m looking to collaborate on challenging projects that I think can change te world for better.
 - 📫 You can mail me to orengiachristian@gmail.com for whatever you want.